SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

 5. Reading a the full values of an aggregate requires `read_values` permissions on all of it's constituent observations.
 A partial aggregate value will be returned to users.

+6. Create permissions are only effective within the organization that they are created.
+When users create metadata, the metadata is owned by that user's organization.
+User's that are granted `create` permissions outside their organization will not be allowed to create new metadata, they will require `create` permissions from their own organization.